peterkappus/panoflex/README.md

  - Set up a heroku account (or use an existing one)
  - Create a new app
  - Decide if you want to point it at your own fork of the app, a particular release, or branch, or the HEAD.
 For production instances, it's recommended you point it to the latest stable release.
- - Set up your environment variables taken from your `.env` file.
+ - Go to the "Settings" tab
+ - click "reveal config vars"
+ - Create new keys for GOOGLE_CLIENT_ID, GOOGLE_CLIENT_SECRET, and any other config params set in your `.env` file

  TIP: Need to backup your heroku database before deploying?